 In the FileTypeDiag window, type the file extension which you want to investigate and click Save.
 The output is saved to a text file.

 If you’re not sure what exactly to look in the text file, zip the file and send it to someone who can interpret the entries.
-If you want me take a look at the report (for free), get in touch with me via contact form in this site.
+If you want me take a look at the report (for free), get in touch with me via the contact form on this site.
 I would be glad to help.